| When Can I Make Contributions? You can make contributions to a Roth IRA for a year at any time

 following information.

-- The date on which the contribution was made to the first IRA and the year for which it
+The type and amount of the contribution to the first IRA that is to be recharacterized.
+The date on which the contribution was made to the first IRA and the year for which it

-- A direction to the trustee of the first IRA to transfer in a trustee-to-trustee transfer
+was made.
+A direction to the trustee of the first IRA to transfer in a trustee-to-trustee transfer

 the amount of the contribution and any net income allocable to the contribution to the